LuizGuilhermeLima/LuizGuilhermeLima/README.md

 <h1 align="center">Hi 👋, I'm Luiz Lima</h1>
-<h3 align="center">a passionate Data Analyst/Data Scientist with interest in uncovering meaningful insights from raw data.
+<h3 align="center">a passionate Data Analyst/Data Scientist with an interest in uncovering meaningful insights from raw data.
 My journey in the world of data is driven by a curiosity to solve real-world problems using the power of analytics.</h3>

 ## 🚀 Quick Overview

 📊 Data Analyst and Storyteller

-💡 Transforming raw data into compelling narratives, passionate about leveraging data to drive informed decision-making 🌐 Experienced in visualizations with Matplotlib, Seaborn, Tableau and PowerBI 🎓 Continuous learner deepening my understanding of data principles 🤝 Open to collaborations and discussions on all things data 📧 Reach out at luiz.lima@torontomu.ca |  https://www.linkedin.com/in/luizg-lima/
+💡 Transforming raw data into compelling narratives, passionate about leveraging data to drive informed decision-making

+🌐 Experienced in visualizations with Matplotlib, Seaborn, Tableau and PowerBI

+🎓 Continuous learner deepening my understanding of data principles

+🤝 Open to collaborations and discussions on all things data

+ 📧 Reach out at luiz.lima@torontomu.ca |  https://www.linkedin.com/in/luizg-lima/

 ## 💼 Professional Experience